netease-youdao/BCEmbedding/README.md

 conda activate bce
 ```

-Then install `BCEmbedding` for minimal installation:
+Then install `BCEmbedding` for minimal installation (To avoid cuda version conflicting, you should install [`torch`](https://pytorch.org/get-started/previous-versions/) that is compatible to your system cuda version manually first):

 ```bash
 pip install BCEmbedding==0.1.1